-Private education loans may be available to students seeking loan assistance above and beyond the federal financial aid programs.
+Private education loans may be available to students who are not eligible for federal student aid, or who are seeking loan assistance above and beyond the federal financial aid programs.
 They are used to cover "gaps" that may exist between education costs and the amount of financial aid received (if any).

-Effective February 14, 2010, all private education loan borrowers, pursuant to revisions in the Truth in Lending Act, are required to complete a Private Education Loan Applicant Self-Certification Form before their loan can be approved.
-The lender will provide the student with this form.
+Private education loan borrowers, pursuant to revisions in the Truth in Lending Act, are required to complete a Private Education Loan Applicant Self-Certification Form before their loan can be approved.
+The lender will provide the borrower with this form.
 The form can also be downloaded using the above link.
 However, the Office of Financial recommends that the applicant complete the self-certification form that the lender provides.
 The self-certification form should be completed promptly and returned to the lender and not to the Office of Financial Aid.
-Some lenders may ask you to provide Charter Oak's OPE ID # which is 03234300.
+Some lenders may ask for Charter Oak's OPE ID # which is 03234300.

 In order to complete the self-certification form, the private loan applicant will need to know their cost of attendance and estimated financial aid assistance (if any) for the period of enrollment covered by the loan.
-This information is available in the Finanical Aid section in ACORN after logging in to access "My Financial Aid".
+This information is available in the Financial Aid section in MyCharterOak after logging in to access "My Financial Aid".